gvpacheco/gvpacheco.github.io/index.md

 Gabriel is a Master's student in control and robotics in the MACRO - UFMG research group.
-He also holds a Bsc. degree in Electrical Engineering from Universidade Federal de Viçosa.
+He also holds a BSc. degree in Electrical Engineering from Universidade Federal de Viçosa.
 His current research interests are optimal control and robot navigation.